 The Minister for Local Government sets local council rate caps.
 The cap is the maximum amount a council can increase its general rates and municipal charges within a financial year.

 Each year, we produce a compliance report that outlines whether councils have complied with their council rate cap when they set their rates for each financial year.
-Read more about our role in administering council rate caps.

 Latest council compliance report

 In our 2019-20 report, we found that all councils were compliant with the average rate cap or higher cap.